cucumber/cucumber.ml/README.md

 ## Overall Structure

+Cucumber.ml is split between two modules: `Cucumber.Lib` and `Cucumber.LibParallel`.
+The first will run the

 Cucumber.ml is a library that is used to create an executable runtime of step definitions.
 This means that the library assumes that, once `execute` is called, the library will read the command line arguments